nczub/Image_recognition/README.md

 # Image_recognition

-Python script for binary classification of images.
+Python script for binary image classification.
 It has several options.

-First, it may search through the known Keras structure of NeuralNetworks, such as Xception, ResNet, Inception, ConvNeXt, and more.
+First, it can search the known structures of Keras NeuralNetworks, such as Xception, ResNet, Inception, ConvNeXt, and more.

-A system based on preliminary training gets the best architecture and trains it longer.
+The pre-training-based system takes the best architecture and trains it longer.

-You can also choose a particular architecture and train only on this one.
+You can also choose a specific architecture and train only on it.

-Moreover, you can choose if you want to use data augmentation, which may increase training dataset size, by multiplication and small changes of images.
+What's more, you can choose to use data augmentation, which can increase the size of the training dataset by multiplying and slightly changing images.

-By default, the script divides two folders of images into training, test, and validation sets (80:10:10 ratio).
-You need to set the names of folders.
+By default, the script divides two folders (=two class) of images into training, test, and validation sets (80:10:10 ratio).
+You need to set the names of the folders.

-As a user, you can change also other parameters such as batch_size, learning rate, and type of optimizer.
+You can also change other parameters, such as batch_size, learning speed, and optimizer type.

 ## Installation of environment